SummaryRead the full fact sheet

 Gilbert’s syndrome is not related to viral hepatitis, which also causes jaundice.
 A person with Gilbert’s syndrome has normal (straw-coloured) urine.
 A person with hepatitis will usually have dark urine and may also have a fever.

 Bilirubin is the yellowish-brown pigment that gives bile its colour.
 It is created by the breakdown of old red blood cells by the spleen.
-The broken down cells are transported to the liver, where they undergo chemical changes and become the bilirubin in bile.
+Further processing of bilirubin happens within the liver.

 In many cases, Gilbert’s syndrome is so mild that there are no obvious symptoms.
 It is often diagnosed by accident when blood tests are ordered to investigate an unrelated condition.
 In other cases, Gilbert’s syndrome may be accompanied by symptoms similar to more serious liver diseases, so thorough medical investigation is needed.